llxlr/star/README.md

 ## Python

-*   [agentclientprotocol/python-sdk](https://github.com/agentclientprotocol/python-sdk) - A Python implement of Agent Client Protocol (ACP, https://agentclientprotocol.com, by Zed Industries)
+*   [agentclientprotocol/python-sdk](https://github.com/agentclientprotocol/python-sdk) - Python SDK for ACP clients and agents.

 *   [hacs/integration](https://github.com/hacs/integration) - HACS gives you a powerful UI to handle downloads of all your custom needs.